glitchdotcom/glitch-hello-sqlite/README.md

 ← `public/style.css`: The style rules that define the site appearance.

-← `public/manifest.json`: The manifest allows the site to function as a [PWA (Progressive Web App)](https://web.dev/progressive-web-apps/), specifying metadata that determines how the app will appear and behave natively when installed on the user device.

-← `sw.js`: The Service Worker JavaScript sets the app up to cache content for fast delivery as a PWA.

 ← `src/pages`: The handlebars files that make up the site user interface.
 The API in `server.js` sends data to these templates to include in the HTML.

 ← `src/pages/index.hbs`: The site homepage presents a form when the user first visits.
 When the visitor submits a preference through the form, the app calls the `POST` endpoint `/`, passing the user selection.
 The `server.js` endpoint updates the database and returns the user choices submitted so far, which the page presents in a chart (using [Chart.js](https://www.chartjs.org/docs/)–you can see the code in the page `head`).